carpentries/instructor-training/episodes/02-practice.md

 "Diagnostic power" means that each of the distractors helps the instructor figure out what concepts learners are having difficulty with.

+Formative assessments are most powerful when an instructor modifies their instruction depending on the results of the assessment.
+An instructor may learn they need to change their pace or review a particular concept.
+Knowing how to respond to the results of a formative assessment is a skill that you will develop over time.

 > ## Handling Outcomes
 >
 > Formative assessments allow us as instructors to adapt our instruction to our audience.